CNAG-Biomedical-Informatics/convert-pheno-ui/README.md

 2. Clone the repository
 3. rename the file [env.example](https://github.com/CNAG-Biomedical-Informatics/convert-pheno-ui/blob/main/env.example) to .env and fill in the variables
 4. Run `docker-compose up -d`
+5. Open your browser and go to `https://<yourDomain>/auth` to access the Keycloak admin console
+6. Create a new user in the realm you defined in the .env file

 ### Method 2: Using Docker